paytrail/api-documentation/docs/README.md

 #### Response

-On a successful request, user is `HTTP 302` redirected to Checkout's card addition form page.
+On a successful request, user is `HTTP 302` redirected to Paytrail's card addition form page.

 ### Get token